lonelycowboy49/note-macros/README.md

 Heavily inspired by [Foam's](https://foambubble.github.io/foam/) [Daily Note](https://foambubble.github.io/foam/daily-notes) feature and [Jeff Hykin's](https://github.com/jeff-hykin/macro-commander) code.

+# Enhancements

+I loved the foundational work done by [kneely](https://github.com/kneely/note-macros) and have enhanced it with two significant features to make it even more powerful and flexible:

+1. **Template Integration:**
+   - **Custom Templates:** You can now use custom templates for your notes.
+This feature allows you to start with a pre-defined structure or content, tailored to your specific needs, ensuring consistency and saving time on repetitive tasks.

+2. **Dynamic Directory and Name Creation:**
+   - **Wildcard Structure:** Use a wildcard character (`?`) in the directory path or note name to dynamically prompt for inputs.
+This allows for flexible and intuitive organization and naming of your notes.

 # Intended Use

 This extension was originally developed to go hand in hand with [Foam](https://foambubble.github.io/foam/).